ehounder/AI-Peer-Review-Prompt-ChatGPT-Wolfram-Mathematica/README.md

 Quantum teleportation, according to 4D GEM EOS, can only be occurring exclusively on a quantum information basis.
 The first principle for which being the LHC is entirely energized by the 4D spacetime Einstein-Maxwell electromagnetic stress-energy momentum density pressure tensor and its ATLAS CMS detectors measure only 4D electromagnetic energy density tensor pressure quantum field information.

-4D GEM EOS furthermore is based on the conceptual underpinnings of MUH, however
+4D GEM EOS furthermore is based on the conceptual underpinnings of MUH, however  mathematical structure of a computable universe having parallel universe variations of physical dimensions, constants, and laws [7].

-The present radical new idea computationally reproduces QED 0D→4D spatially-extended photon-electron soliton gauge group observables to all 31 & 34 decimal places for all wavelengths and energy levels [5] via Schwinger local field operator Dirac-Einstein-Maxwell gravitoelectromagnetic stress-energy momentum computationally dualistic energy/mass density pressure tensor field integrations.

-Measurable along Feynman path integrals Noether probability current ranging compressive through rarefactive of the cosmological constant vacuum energy momentum density pressure Λ spanning all the factors in the relativistic energy equation in all cases greater than zero energy-mass gap.

 Singular Complex System Conjecture (SCSC)

 The radical idea is based on the conjecture there exists a singular mathematically possible universal complex system of the 4D cylindrical spacetime dimensions, physical constants, laws, holographically bound energy/mass density distribution with time the fourth dimension of length from t~−∞~ → t~∞~ with the unitary factors in Euler’s identity e^iπ^ +1 = 0 composed via the concept of infinity with no free parameters [6].

-Improbably, SCSC can never be proven via its internal axioms per G¨odel incompleteness only falsified by proof of the Mathematical Universe Hypothesis (MUH) unformalized claim external physical reality is the mathematical structure of a computable universe having parallel universe variations of physical dimensions, constants, and laws [7].
+Improbably, SCSC can never be proven via its internal axioms per Gödel incompleteness only falsified by proof of the Mathematical Universe Hypothesis (MUH) unformalized claim external physical reality is the mathematical structure of a computable universe having parallel universe variations of physical dimensions, constants, and laws [7].

 Problem is proof of MUH requires formalizing the unknown parallel universe variations of the Supersymmetry (SUSY ) particle model all of which are zero-sized (0D) Dirac delta functional δ imaginary-invisible local mathematical points which occupy no space yet operate via hidden dimensional unknown material nonlocally entangled mechanisms.